mehdibhrm/guitarist/README.md

 - **Progress Tracker**: Log your practice sessions and monitor improvement over ti
 ## Installatio

-To use the tools, simply clone this repository and install the dependencies:
+To use the tools, simply clone this repository and install the dependencies

 ```bas
 git clone https://github.com/username/guitar-playing-assistant.gcd guitar-playing-assistant